 The Charbens model has MADE IN ENGLAND cast under the trailer, and wheels are the standard Charbens plastic type (in red or yellow plastic) with rubber tyres.
 It can also be found with solid rubber wheels, as on some River Series toys.

 The missile shown (in blue and yellow plastic) may not be the correct original type since it is different from the one in the Panorama box picture.
-It has a spring-loaded tip into which you can place a cap (for toy guns) so that it goes bang on impact.
-The red plastic missile in the second photo appears to be original type, having a square section on one side which fits firmly between the two arms of the missile launcher.
+It has a spring-loaded tip into which you can place a cap (for toy guns) so that it goes "bang" on impact.
+The red plastic missile in the second photo appears to be the original type, having a square section on one side which fits firmly between the two arms of the missile launcher.

 No.38 Shoot and Save Bank